EN|DE

 The Houston Chronicle

-The breadth of Rogister’s repertoire is represented by other recent productions, including Bartok’s Bluebeard’s Castle and Schoenberg’s Erwartung in double bill (Göteborg Opera and Seattle Opera); Szymanowski’s King Roger (The Santa Fe Opera); André Previn’s A Streetcar Named Desire (Lyric Opera of Chicago); new productions of Tchaikovsky’s Eugene Onegin (Royal Swedish Opera and Spoleto Festival USA); Verdi’s Otello (Berlin and Luxembourg), Aida (WNO), and Rigoletto (Lyric Opera of Chicago); Peter Stein’s new production of Mozart’s Le Nozze di Figaro (Malmö Opera).
-Rogister made his Metropolitan Opera debut during the 2017/18 season, conducting Mozart’s The Magic Flute.
+The breadth of his repertoire is reflected in productions such as Bartók’s Bluebeard’s Castle paired with Schoenberg’s Erwartung (Göteborg Opera and Seattle Opera), Szymanowski’s King Roger (Santa Fe Opera), André Previn’s A Streetcar Named Desire (Lyric Opera of Chicago), new productions of Tchaikovsky’s Eugene Onegin (Royal Swedish Opera and Spoleto Festival USA), Verdi’s Otello (Berlin and Luxembourg), Aida (WNO), Rigoletto (Lyric Opera of Chicago), and Peter Stein’s new production of Mozart’s Le nozze di Figaro at the Malmö Opera.

 Download press Pack